 - Whisk the eggs and melted butter in a small bowl.
-Make sure the butter has cooled slightly so that the eggs don't scramble.Gently whisk the remaining oats and the egg and butter mixture into the batter.
+Make sure the butter has cooled slightly so that the eggs don't scramble.Gently whisk the egg and butter mixture into the batter.
 Add the salt and baking soda to the batter and gently whisk again until just incorporated.
 At this point, the batter will begin to bubble and rise.

 Make the Pancakes: